-The oil purchased by Monini is transported to the Spoleto plant by road and by sea.
-Monini S.p.A. has about 170 storage tanks with a total capacity of 10,000,000 litres, all in stainless steel, interconnected and equipped with electronic level probes in order to constantly monitor the quantities of oil in stock and those transferred from one tank to another.
-All tanks are temperature-controlled and connected to an inert gas (nitrogen) distribution system that allows optimal product preservation.
+The oil purchased by Monini is transported to the Spoleto plant by road and sea.
+Monini S.p.A. has about 170 storage tanks for a total capacity of 10,000,000 litres, all stainless steel, interconnected and equipped with electronic level probes in order to continuously monitor the quantities of oil contained and those transferred from one tank to another.

+All the tanks are temperature controlled and are connected to an inert gas (nitrogen) distribution system that ensures optimal product preservation.